papundekel/PPsat/README.md

 Also contains programs `PPsat-queens-generate`, `PPsat-queens.sh`, `PPsat-crypt-generate` and `PPsat-crypt.sh` which make use of SAT/SMT solvers.

+Contains a report about the solver performance and measurement scripts used to generate data used in the report.
+The solver and the report can be built independently.

 ## Prerequisites

 * C++2b capable compiler